autorope/donkeycar/docs/utility/ui.md

 ## The tub manager
 ![Tub_manager UI](../assets/ui-tub-manager.png)

 In the tub manager screen you have to select the car directory that contains the config file `config.py` first, using the `Load car directory` button.
 Then select the tub you want to be working with using `Load tub`, the tub needs to be inside the car directory.
+The application remembers the last loaded config and tub.

 The drop-down menu `Add/remove' in the data panel to the left of the image allows to select the record fields, like `user/angle`, `user/throttle`, etc.